 I have been travelling to India since I was 18.
 India is my second home.

 Often people ask me “Why India?” and I get bothered!
 Why not India? why do we need a reason 🙂 … I believe I had always been attracted by this country when I was a child.

 My God Mother had been to India and had shown me her photos.
 At the time, we had to close all shutters and set up the old slide projector, something looking like this one:

 After my first trip, I went back to India every 6 months or every year.
 My heart is in Uttarakhand because this is where my experience started.
-I worked with several organisation, mostly NGOs and I also studied ethno-ecology by staying with the Rongpa “Tribe” of Mana, near Badrinath in the Indian Himalayas and published 2 videos that are digital resources at the Musee de l’Homme of Paris: La photo : Toilette à 7 mois de Vishal Ganesh & Offrande maternelle et fillette impertinente, Temple de Mangleshwar, Mana, Village du Haut des Rongpa.
+I worked with several organisations, mostly NGOs and I also studied ethno-ecology by staying with the Rongpa “Tribe” of Mana, near Badrinath in the Indian Himalayas and published 2 videos that are digital resources at the Musee de l’Homme of Paris: La photo : Toilette à 7 mois de Vishal Ganesh & Offrande maternelle et fillette impertinente, Temple de Mangleshwar, Mana, Village du Haut des Rongpa.

 Then I started to think that holidays and internships were not enough and I really wanted to live in India.
 I was also a bit tired of “fieldwork” and didn’t see myself in villages forever.
 I wanted a city life where I could work with international people and Indians.
 I had always been tutoring and I did an online Master’s degree on teaching French as a Foreign Language.
 After a 6-8 month gap teaching English Second Language in France, I got a job in Bangalore and moved to India.
 I have been living in India since then.

 When I was in Bangalore, I started to learn Bharatanatyam, a traditional South Indian dance form:

 Now I live in Pune which is a city located in Maharashtra, about 4 hour drive from Bombay.
 This is one of my favourite place in Pune, the Aga Khan Palace & Gandhi National Memorial where Gandhi was imprisoned during the Quit India Movement: